japablaza/manuscript_review/review_tpp.md

 # Review TPP

 ## Summary
-- I would prefer to start with the Appendix and the Chap01
+- I would prefer to start with the Appendix rather than Chap01
+- The test suite give you a nice path to achieve the purpose of the program
+- Pattern repeated in the book.
+Good for a module
+- Chap 02 and 03 need the right numbering

 ## Chap 01
 - test_ shows multiple variable assignments.
 Pretty cool